BirdEcoEvoLab/BirdLab-Protocols/admin-protocols/ordering-items.rst

 2) If the total value is between 25,000/- and 2,50,000/-
 --------------------------------------------------------
 #.
 These type of items go under **Purchase Order** section and require purchase committee approval (Any three faculty members)
 #.
-Get quotation from three different vendors and make sure that the particulars are exactly same on all quotation.
+Get a quotation from three different vendors and make sure that the particulars are exactly same on all quotations.
 #.
 Mostly used for bulk ordering chemicals, consumables, plasticwares and equipment (like recorders, microphone etc).
 #.
 Once the indent is filled in (order goes to least quoted vendor among three) take Robin's signature, and then purchase committee members (For ease, you can take Robin's sign again and any other two faculty) and submit for HOD approval.
 #.
 After the HOD approval, submit to accounts section for approval.
 This generally takes few hours, best to go back in the evening around 5:30.